SjdTl/Data-communications-networking/readme.md

 # How to run
-To obtain the results given in the report, the only thing that is required is to run the python file **Stop-and-wait_protocol.py**.
+To obtain the results given in the report, the only thing that is required is to run the python file **Stop-and-wait_protocol.py** (and install the required libraries: numpy, matplotlib, os, scienceplots and tqdm).
 # Changing parameters
 It is possible to only run part of the code by changing the boolean values given after the functions:
 ```python